hammad42/Cloud-Data-Processing-Pipelines/README.md

 ## --> AZURE DATABRICKS PIPELINE <a id="azure_data_pipeline"></a>

+This repository showcases a streamlined data pipeline built within Azure Databricks.
+Witness the journey:

+🔗 Connect to Azure SQL Database and Data.
+🥉 Load data into the Bronze.
+🥈 Cleanse and join data in the Silver.
+🥇 Calculate aggregations within the Gold catalog.
+🚀 Seamlessly visualize insights in Power BI.

 ## --> TRANSACTIONAL DATA TO BIGQUERY <a id="transactional-data-to-bigquery"></a>

 This pipeline fetches data from the MySql transactional database after transformation it loads data into bigquery.